dombeesley/datacentricmilestone/README.md

 The website is also interactive, in that users can post their own reviews, and afterwards, if any details on it need to be changed, they can edit and update them, or even delete their review and remove the book from the website completely.

 Before I started making the website, I made a rough wireframe of what I hoped to achieve.
-The wireframe, which shows outlines of the three main pages of the website can be found [here](static/images/wireframe.pdf).
+The wireframe, which shows outlines of the three main pages of the website, can be found [here](static/images/wireframe.pdf).

 ### User Stories
 I have identified three main users for this site – the site owner, registered users, and non-registered (or anonymous) users.